amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

 * `"maximum Newton iterations`" [int] is the maximum number of iteration the chemistry library can take.

-* `"max time step (s)`" [double] is the maximum time step that chemistry will allow the MPC to take.

-* `"initial time step (s)`" [double] is the initial time step that chemistry will ask the MPC to take.

-* `"time step control method`" [string] specifies time step control method for chemistry subcycling.
-  Choose either "fixed" (default) or "simple".
-For option "fixed", time step is fixed.
-  For option "simple", the time step is adjusted in response to stiffness of system of equations based on a simple scheme.
-This option require the following parameters: `"time step cut threshold`", `"time step cut factor`", `"time step increase threshold`", and `"time step increase factor`".

-* `"time step cut threshold`" [int] is the number of Newton iterations that if exceeded will trigger a time step cut.
-Default is 8.

-* `"time step cut factor`" [double] is the factor by which the time step is cut.
-Default is 2.0

-* `"time step increase threshold`" [int] is the number of consecutive successful time steps that will trigger a time step increase.
-Default is 4.

-* `"time step increase factor`" [double] is the factor by which the time step is increased.
-Default is 1.2

 * `"auxiliary data`" [Array(string)] defines additional chemistry related data that the user can request be saved to vis files.
 Currently `"pH`" is the only variable supported.